A Finding Aid to the Winifred Lubell Papers, 1933-2003, in the Archives of American Art, by Susan Cary and Stephanie Ashley

 - Biographical Information

 - Detailed Description and Container Inventory

 Winifred Lubell was born in 1914 in New York City.
 She studied at the Art Students League in New York with George Grosz and other members of the League's faculty from 1933 to 1935.
 During the Great Depression, Lubell and her fellow students were encouraged by Grosz to go out into the city and document the plight of the homeless.
 In 1936 she began attending the Duncan Phillips Museum School in Washington D.C.
-She met and married ethnographer Cecil Lubell in 1939, with whom she shared an avid interest in mythology, psychology, linguistics and the history and visual styles of written languages.
+She met and married textile expert and writer Cecil Lubell in 1939, with whom she shared an avid interest in mythology, psychology, linguistics and the history and visual styles of written languages.
 Together, they had two children David and Stephen.

 Overview of the Collection